Please use the full title – Three Acres And A Cow, A History Of Land Rights And Protest In Folk Song And Story

 50 word condensed description

-Connecting the Norman Conquest and Peasants’ Revolt with fracking, our housing crisis and Brexit via the Enclosures and Industrial Revolution, the show draws a compelling narrative through the people’s history of England.
+Connecting the Norman Conquest and Peasants’ Revolt with our housing crisis and climate change via the Enclosures and Industrial Revolution, the show draws a compelling narrative through the people’s history of England.
 Part TED talk, part folk club sing-a-long, come and share these tales as they have been shared for generations.

 100 word description

-‘Three Acres And A Cow’ connects the Norman Conquest and Peasants’ Revolt with current issues like fracking, our housing crisis and Brexit via the Enclosures, English Civil War, Irish Land League and Industrial Revolution, drawing a compelling narrative through the radical people’s history of England in folk song, stories and poems.
+‘Three Acres And A Cow’ is a history of land rights and protest in folk song and story.
+The show connects the Norman Conquest and Peasants’ Revolt with current issues like the housing crisis, climate justice and food sovereignty via the Enclosures, English Civil War, Irish Land League and Industrial Revolution, drawing a compelling narrative through the people’s history of England in folk song, stories and poems.

 Part TED talk, part history lecture, part folk club sing-a-long, part poetry slam, part storytelling session… Come and share in these tales as they have been shared for generations.